G.W.H. Budden

 On the afternoon of Nov.
 4, 1870, the Central Pacific Train No. 1 left Oakland, CA., carrying $41,800 in $20 gold coins and silver bullion, or the equivalent of $2.2 million in today’s dollars.
 The haul was on its way to Virginia City so the owners of the mining operation at the Comstock Lode could make payroll and keep pulling silver out of the surrounding hills.

-Carefully observing the train was John Chapman, a former Sunday School Superintendent, who had traveled to Oakland, California to learn when the train left for Verdi, Nevada.
+Carefully observing the train was John Chapman, a former Sunday School Superintendent, who had traveled to Oakland, California to learn when the train left to Verdi, Nevada.
 Located about 20 miles east of Truckee, along the the CA-NV border, Verdi had recently been renamed by Charles Crocker after the Italian composer Guiseppe Verdi.
 Chapman telegraphed a coded message to “Sal” Jones in Reno who alerted five men waiting near Verdi.
-Two men rode to an area just south of Mogul today, and they placed rocks across the train tracks.

 On the afternoon of Nov.
 4, 1870, the Central Pacific Train No. 1 left Oakland, CA., carrying $41,800 in $20 gold coins and silver bullion, or the equivalent of $2.2 million in today’s dollars.
 The haul was on its way to Virginia City so the owners of the mining operation at the Comstock Lode could make payroll and keep pulling silver out of the surrounding hills.

-Carefully observing the train was John Chapman, a former Sunday School Superintendent, who had traveled to Oakland, California to learn when the train left for Verdi, Nevada.
+Carefully observing the train was John Chapman, a former Sunday School Superintendent, who had traveled to Oakland, California to learn when the train left to Verdi, Nevada.
 Located about 20 miles east of Truckee, along the the CA-NV border, Verdi had recently been renamed by Charles Crocker after the Italian composer Guiseppe Verdi.
 Chapman telegraphed a coded message to “Sal” Jones in Reno who alerted five men waiting near Verdi.
-Two men rode to an area just south of Mogul today, and they placed rocks across the train tracks.